 God's Word commands respect for others and the maintenance of sexual purity in thought, word, and deed.
 Scripture condemns the use of influence by persons of either sex to exploit others sexually, and it instructs Christ's followers to avoid all sorts of impure speech.
 As a community under the lordship of Christ, Westminster Seminary California intends to preserve an environment that is free from sexual harassment.
-The seminary's procedure for investigating allegations involving students is published in the Student Handbook.
+As defined in Title IX of the Education Amendments of 1972 and their implementing regulations, sexual harassment can take the form of specific offenses (e.g. assault), quid pro quo harassment, or the creation of a hostile environment.
+If you believe you have been the victim of one or more of these forms of harassment, you may report it to the seminary's Title IX Coordinator, Dawn Dirksen (ddirksen@wscal.edu), Vice President of Finance and Operations.
+For more information, please see the Title IX section of the seminary's website and the seminary's Title IX Handbook.